Oluwadamilola-ruth/GearZone/product_strategy.md

 - Reach a transaction volume of $100,000 within 1 year.

 ## Unique Selling Proposition (USP)
-"GearZone offers a platform exclusively for tech professionals, ensuring quality and trust through user verification and item certification."
+- GearZone offers a platform exclusively for tech professionals, ensuring quality and trust through user verification and item certification.